-Dr. Jamie Marsh is Assistant Professor of Literacy in the Division of Curriculum and Instruction.
-She teaches literacy courses in the M.A. in Education Option in Reading program and multiple and single subject teacher credential programs.
-She serves as Multiple Subject Program Coordinator and on the leadership team of the Los Angeles Writing Project (LAWP) at Cal State LA.
+Dr. Jamie Marsh is Associate Chair and Assistant Professor of Literacy Education in the Division of Curriculum and Instruction.
+She serves as Multiple Subject Program Coordinator and teaches literacy courses in the Multiple and Single Subject Teaching Credential programs and M.A. in Education Option in Reading program.
+She has also served on the leadership team of the Los Angeles Writing Project (LAWP) at Cal State LA.

 Ph.D. in Education - Literacy, 2009

 - University of Virginia

 M.Ed. in Curriculum & Instruction - Reading & Language Arts Education, 2004

 - University of Houston

 B.S. in Interdisciplinary Studies - Reading & English, 1999

 - Stephen F. Austin State University